-We find that the retention of hydrogen, in the primary of a massive binary system, is highly sensitive to the assumed stellar wind massloss rate after RLOF.
+We find that the retention of hydrogen, in the primary of a massive binary system, is highly sensitive to the assumed stellar wind mass-loss rate after RLOF.
 The two different mass-loss rates used in our study (Nugis & Lamers 2000 and Vink 2017) give rise to potential CCSN progenitors with very different characteristics.
-Almost all models that employed the NL00 winds lost all of their hydrogen, while models with the V17 mass-loss prescription did not.
-These results are of course metallicity-dependent because massloss by line-driven winds depends on the chemical abundances in the photosphere, as is evident from the dependence on Z_s in equations (1) and (2).
+Almost all models which employed the NL00 winds lost all of their hydrogen, while models with the V17 mass-loss prescription did not.
+These results are of course metallicity-dependent because mass loss by line-driven winds depends on the chemical abundances in the photosphere, as is evident from the dependence on $Z{\rm s}$ in equations (1) and (2).

-The evolutionary endpoints of the V17 models also tended towards lower temperatures, larger photospheric radii, and to surface helium abundances covering a wide range up to about 0.9.
+The evolutionary end points of the V17 models also tended toward lower temperatures, larger photospheric radii and to surface helium abundances covering a wide range up to about 0.9.
 The NL00 models almost all have a helium surface abundance of $Y{\rm s} \gtrsim 0.98$ because no hydrogen is left.
 Acknowledging the uncertainties in modelling SNe spectra and light curves, we can cautiously say that use of the V17 mass-loss rate instead of the NL00 shifts binary progenitor models for CCSNe over a large initial parameter space from Type Ib to Type IIb.
 For lower metallicites the mass-loss rate is expected to be smaller so there would be even more SNe of Type IIb relative to SNe of Type Ib, as pointed out by Yoon et al. (2017).

 The V17 models in our study are mostly brighter in the visual than our NL00 models (Fig. 5).
 It would also be hard to reconcile the V17 models, which are mostly quite visually bright (low M_v), with the detection limits of Type Ib SNe (Eldridge et al. 2013; McClelland & Eldridge 2016).
-It is likely that stripped stars have lower wind massloss rates than given by NL00 and, with our experiment with the
+It is likely that stripped stars have lower wind mass-loss rates than given by NL00 and, with our experiment with the V17 rate, it seems as if stable mass-transfer leads to more Type IIb SNe than Type Ib SNe but we do not yet have a definitive statement.
+A statistical analysis is needed to compare binary evolution models with the overall rates of different types of CCSNe (Smith et al. 2011; Graur et al. 2017).